erendemirel/garde/docs/API_INTEGRATION_GUIDE.md

 - Admins see only users in their groups
 - Superuser sees all users
 - Shows pending update requests (filtered for admins - only shows groups they can approve)
+- **Permission Visibility Filtering:**
+  - Regular users: Only see permissions visible to their groups in their own data
+  - Admins: See user's permissions, but filtered to only show permissions visible to the admin's groups
+  - Superusers: See all permissions for all users

 2. Update user:
 ```http